JuliaApproximation/DomainSetsCore.jl/README.md

 ```julia
 DomainSetsCore.DomainStyle(d::MyDomain) = IsDomain()
 ```
-`Number`'s, `AbstractArray`'s and `AbstractSet`'s are declared to be domains in this package.
+Objects of type `Number`, `AbstractArray` and `AbstractSet` are declared to be domains in this package.

-## Using the domain interface in practice with `AsDomain`
+## Using the domain interface in practice with `DomainRef`

 With the exception of subtypes of `Domain`, the set of types implementing the domain interface is not based on a common abstract supertype.
-Functions that are intended to manipulate domains may simply omit the type of the domain in the function definition.
-However, functions defined in other packages can not be extended to work for domains using dispatch only, as there is no common type to dispatch on.
-For that reason this package defines the `AsDomain` reference.
+Functions that are intended to manipulate domains may simply omit the type of the domain in the function signature.
+However, functions defined in other packages can not be extended to work for domains, as there is no common type to dispatch on.
+For that reason this package defines the `DomainRef` reference.

 In the absence of function ownership, the practice of domain references requires active intent both by users and by developers.
-For a user, passing `AsDomain(d)` to a function indicates that `d` is to be treated as a domain.
-For a developer, the implementation `foo(d::AsDomain)` may be used to extend the functionality of `foo` to domains.
+For a user, passing `DomainRef(d)` to a function indicates that `d` is to be treated as a domain.
+For a developer, the implementation `foo(d::DomainRef)` may be used to extend the functionality of `foo` to domains.

-Note that `AsDomain(d)` is not in itself a domain, it is merely a reference.
-The developer of `foo(d::AsDomain)` or of `foo(d::AnyDomain)` may use `domain(d)` to access the domain object.
-Here, `AnyDomain` is the union of `AsDomain` and `Domain`.
+The reference `DomainRef(d)` is not in itself a domain, it is merely a reference.
+The developer of `foo(d::DomainRef)` may use `domain(d)` to access the domain object.
+More generally, one can implement `foo(d::AnyDomain)` and use `domain(d)` in the function definition.
+In that case the user may invoke `foo` both indirectly with a domain reference and directly with a concrete subtype of `Domain`.

 ### Example usage

 An example of this practice is the functionality of `union` in the [DomainSets.jl](https://github.com/JuliaApproximation/DomainSets.jl) package.
-The generic function `uniondomain(d1,d2)` returns a set which behaves as the mathematical union of the sets `d1` and `d2`.
-Both variables are interpreted as domains, regardless of their types.
+First, the package defines a generic function `uniondomain(d1,d2)` with no restrictions on the types of `d1` and `d2`.
+The function returns an object that behaves as the mathematical union of the two arguments.
+It always interprets the arguments as domains, regardless of their types.

-A user wanting to use the standard `∪` syntax to form the union of domains has to make this intention explicit by writing `AsDomain(d1) ∪ AsDomain(d2)`.
+A user wanting to use the standard `∪` syntax for this purpose has to make this intention explicit by writing `DomainRef(d1) ∪ DomainRef(d2)`.
+The outcome is equivalent to `uniondomain(d1, d2)`, and could be different from what `d1 ∪ d2` means in other contexts for the combination of types of `d1` and `d2`.
+That original behaviour of `∪`, quite possibly an error in fact, is not changed.

 A developer may make the `∪` syntax more accessible to users as follows.
-As soon as one of `d1` or `d2` is a `Domain` or a reference to a domain, the call to `union` can safely be interpreted as the union of domains.
+As soon as one of `d1` or `d2` is a `Domain`, or a reference to a domain, the call to `union` can safely be interpreted as the union of domains.
 Thus, a developer may
 write:
 ```julia